don-smith/vim-meetup/potential-topics.md

 ### Advanced

-Use of plugins and using vimscript.
+Use of plug-ins and using vimscript.

 * [x] Easy motion
+* [ ] Debugging from inside Vim
+* [ ] Plug-ins that require a lot of config
+* [ ] Is multiselect possible in Vim?
+  - Not without a plug-in like this one: https://github.com/terryma/vim-multiple-cursors
+* [ ] What are the essential plug-ins?
 * [ ] TPope's unimpaired
 * [ ] vim-fugitive
 * [ ] Fuzzy open: ctrlp.vim and fzf.vim
 * [ ] Finding with ack
 * [ ] Formatting, syntax highlighting
+* [ ] Code completion & snippets
 * [ ] Linting
+* [ ] Refactoring